bruceravel/demeter/documentation/Artemis/extended/ipots.rst

-If you attempt to run :demeter:`feff` with this input data, :demeter:`artemis` will complain with the rather repetitious error message shown to the right and not run :demeter:`feff`.
+If you attempt to run :demeter:`feff` with this input data, :demeter:`artemis` will complain with the rather repetitious error message shown below and not run :demeter:`feff`.
 You have to fix the :demeter:`feff` input data either by hand-editing or by re-running :demeter:`atoms` with a different potentials style.

 .. _fig-feffsiteserror2:
 .. figure:: ../../_images/feff-siteserror2.png